Skip to content

 #ExploreSeattle – Fremont Sunday Market

-Welcome to our our first installment of #ExploreSeattle from the exploratory perspective of second year Museology student Libbie Barnes!
+Welcome to our first installment of #ExploreSeattle from the exploratory perspective of second year Museology student Libbie Barnes!
 Libbie is originally from Austin, Texas, with a BA in Maritime Studies and a minor in Museum Studies with a focus in Marine Archeology.
 She is currently working at the Center of Wooden Boats in the Development Department and is undoubtedly destined for a flourishing career with many nautical adventures on the horizon.
-In this series, Libbie shares her experiences and…
+In this series, Libbie shares her experiences and advice…

 #DemystifyingThesis with Gabbie Mangaser